l7mp/stunner/README.md

   of all UDP/RTP media.

-* **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and `hostNetwork`/`hostPort` services typically required to containerize your WebRTC media plane.
+* **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview), like privileged pods and `hostNetwork`/`hostPort` services, typically recommended as a prerequisite to containerizing your WebRTC media plane.
 Using STUNner a WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port for *all* your media.

 * **No reliance on external services for NAT traversal.** Can't afford a decent [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
 Can't get good